 has given the other Shareholders the option to sell their Shares at the same price and on the same terms to the intended purchaser; if the intended purchaser does not want to purchase all Shares, all Shareholders will have the right to sell part of their Shares to the intended purchaser in proportion to the nominal value of their Shares (tag along right).

 Each Shareholder other than a Founder HoldCo may freely dispose of its Shares and assign all its rights and obligations under this agreement to an Affiliated Party (notwithstanding the applicability of article 16.4), on the condition that the acquiring Affiliated Party becomes a party to this agreement.
 Such Shareholder shall notify the other Shareholders and the Management Board in writing of such intended transfer of Shares 30 (thirty) days prior to the transfer.
 Shareholders shall waive their rights under the transfer restrictions covered by the Articles of Association and this agreement.

+The University Holding’s shareholding in the Company shall not be affected by any additions to or changes in the (Founding) team prior to reaching the Milestones.
+Accordingly, until the Milestones have been met, each Founder Holdco shall transfer to each new (Founding) team member such pro rata portion of its shareholding as is required to accommodate the new member, with all Founder HoldCos contributing proportionally to their respective shareholdings.
+Article 9 (Right of first refusal) will not apply to a transfer of shares as meant in this article.

 The Shareholders may only create an Encumbrance over their Shares with prior written approval from the General Meeting with Qualified Majority.